-This passage also indicates that Metatron is not only the one who protects and prepares the heavenly hosts for their praise to the deity, 8 but also the choirmaster who himself conducts the liturgical ceremony by invoking the divine name.
-The passage underlines the extraordinary scope of Metatron's own vocal abilities that allow him to invoke the deity's name in seven voices.
-Yet the portraval of this celestial choirmaster intentionally 'deafening' the members of his own choir might appear puzzling.
+Here again the themes of Metatron's priesthood in the heavenly tabernacle and his duty of bringing the fire of deafness to the hayyot are conflated.
+This passage also indicates that Metatron is not only the one who protects and prepares the heavenly hosts for their praise to the Deity, but also the choirmaster who himself conducts the liturgical ceremony by invoking the divine name.
+The passage underlines the extraordinary scope of Metatron's own vocal abilities that allow him to invoke the Deity's name in seven voices.
+Yet the portrayal of this celestial choirmaster intentionally 'deafening' the members of his own choir might appear puzzling.
 A close examination of Hekhalot liturgical theology may however help clarify the paradoxical imagery.
 Peter Schäfer points out that in the Hekhalot writings 'the heavenly praise is directed solely toward God' since 'for all others who hear it-men as well as angels-it can be destructive'.
-9 As an example, Schäfer refers to a passage from Hekhalot Rabbati which offers a chain of warnings about the grave dangers encountered by those who dare to hear the angelic praise.
-10 James Davila's recent study also confirms the importance of the motif of the dangerous encounters in the course of the heavenly worship in Hekhalot liturgical settings.
-11
+As an example, Schäfer refers to a passage from Hekhalot Rabbati which offers a chain of warnings about the grave dangers encountered by those who dare to hear the angelic praise.
+James Davila's recent study also confirms the importance of the motif of the